Learning & development

 Safeguarding - Level 3 – Recognising, telling and taking action

 For anyone leading a team of adults, leaders in charge (or at least one leader per unit with module four of the Leadership Qualification), mentors, advisers, coordinators (except GO coordinators), licence holders on residentials, trainers, tutors and those doing level 4.
-At present this training is only available as a face to face training.
+Visit Girlguiding SWE to book onto an online training.

 Safeguarding - Level 4 – Managing concerns, allegations and disclosures

 For all commissioners, designates, deputies and those sharing a role, trainers delivering Safeguarding, safeguarding leads and safeguarding advisers.
 Level 4 has only been available during a commissioner training sessions but has recently gone online as national webinar trainings and regional webinars.

 To book on to the national webinar you need to access your GO record and then in, "My Events", click on "View all available webinars".
 This will bring up all the webinars you are able to attend.
 Choose "Safeguarding Level 4".
 Where you can select a date and time to attend.

 To find out more about Safeguarding, click the button below to be taken through to the Girlguiding website.

 Your GO record will be updated and you'll be sent a reminder that you will need to complete a refresher course when the qualification expires.
 This happens every three years for Levels 1-3 and every five years for Level 4.This ensures everyone is up to date and able to keep safeguarding and spotting concerns at the front of their mind.

 Already have safeguarding expertise or experience outside of Girlguiding?